DaviddeMiguel/FlowResultExample/README.md

 Android provide us [**FLAG_ACTIVITY_FORWARD_RESULT**](http://developer.android.com/reference/android/content/Intent.html#FLAG_ACTIVITY_FORWARD_RESULT) and that is great, but you will find problems like:

-- Need to finish the intermediate activities, otherwise the result will not be delivered until the user closes the screen itself.
+- Need to finish the intermediate activities, otherwise the result will not be delivered until the user closes the activity itself.

 With this new approach, using the power of `startActivityForResult` and `onActivityResult` you are able to: